I am a parent / carer

 Elective Home Educated (EHE)

 Within our group of Colleges (Rotherham College, North Notts College and Dearne Valley College) we are able to offer funded courses for Elective Home Educated students aged 14-16.
-This includes a wide range of vocational courses alongside GCSEs or Functional Skills in English and maths.
+This includes a wide range of technical courses alongside GCSEs or Functional Skills in English and maths.

 Our EHE programmes are usually for around 12 hours per week therefore are not designed to replace compulsory education but to supplement the education a child receives at home.